generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 the package.
 This insures that the dialogue is set correct, if needed.
 This means that your Entity can only be used for one database type per ioc container / executing assembily.
 So you can also use a different databae for your tests than your production code.
 * This will only effect FastCRUD calls using ISession or IUnitOrWork instances.
 Not IDbConnection instances.
 * If you want your entity to span across more than one database, you can use the RepositoryBase to extend from bypassing the Repository abstraction.
+* I have created a SqlDialectInstance (Singleton) expert that can help you set the dialogue.
+Please use it if you have issues with your session and sql dialect.
+* I have created a SqlHelper, that insures FastCRUD's SqlDialect is set if you decide you need a FastCRUD "Sql" helper method.
+Please use my SqlHelper otherwise your SqlDialect might be frozen.
+It is available for Repositories as "Sql" a proctected property

 You can do a lot fluently with FastCRUD.
 Check out there wiki:
 - [Home](https://github.com/MoonStorm/Dapper.FastCRUD/wiki)